ikostan/SkyLockAssault/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 or later (GPL-3.0-or-later) - see the [LICENSE](LICENSE) file for details.
+This project is **source-available** under the [PolyForm Noncommercial License 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0).

-Commercial use is allowed under GPLv3 terms, which require that any distributed derivatives or combined works remain open source and provide source code to users.
-For closed-source commercial alternatives without these GPL requirements, a separate license is available upon request.
+- Free for personal, educational, research, hobby, and non-profit use.

-### Key Terms
+- Modification and redistribution are allowed **only** for non-commercial purposes.

-- **Open Source**: You can view, modify, and distribute the code freely, as long as derivatives remain under GPLv3.
+- **Commercial use is prohibited** without a separate commercial license from the copyright holder.

-- **Commercial Use**: Allowed under GPLv3 (with source code obligations for distributions).
-Closed-source commercial use requires a separate license.
+For commercial licensing inquiries, contact via GitHub issues or X @EgorKostan.

-- **Contact**: For custom licenses, trademark use (e.g., "Sky Lock Assault"), or inquiries, reach out via GitHub issues or X @EgorKostan.
+See the [LICENSE](LICENSE) file for the full terms.

 ---